-Australia has native bees -
+Australia has native bees - why keep European Bees in Australia?

 We have been asked the question why beekeepers had to import European Honeybees to Australia as there are already over 1,600 species of native bees in Australia.